-- i) abusive language used about others, or abusive behaviour towards others, on the grounds of their age, disability, gender, gender identity, pregnancy, maternity, race, religion, belief, or sexual orientation; - ii) taking University property, or the property of University staff or students, without permission; - iii) deceit, deception or dishonesty in relation to the University or its staff and students, or while on University-related activities: - iv) the supply of illegal drugs or any substance that has a similar effect to illegal drugs;
+abusive language used about others, or abusive behaviour towards others, on the grounds of their age, disability, gender, gender identity, pregnancy, maternity, race, religion, belief, or sexual orientation;

+ii) taking University property, or the property of University staff or students, without permission;

+iii) deceit, deception or dishonesty in relation to the University or its staff and students, or while on University-related activities;

+iv) the supply of illegal drugs or any substance that has a similar effect to illegal drugs;

+v) other behaviour that constitutes a potential criminal offence of relevance to the University or to the student's standing as a member of the University community;

+vi) any action that did cause, or could have caused, serious harm on University premises or during University activities, or that creates a legal liability for the University;

+vii) physical violence towards others, or the threat of physical violence;

+viii) behaviour that compromises the reputation of the University;

+ix) making unwanted remarks of a sexual nature;

+x) engaging in a sexual act involving University staff or students without their consent;

+xi) serious and/or repeated harassment of staff or students.

+xii) Attempting to force or coerce others, with or without their knowledge, to consume alcohol, illegal substances or any other substance that has a similar affect to illegal substances.

-- v) other behaviour that constitutes a potential criminal offence of relevance to the University or to the student's standing as a member of the University community; - vi) any action that did cause, or could have caused, serious harm on University premises or during University activities, or that creates a legal liability for the University; - vii) physical violence towards others, or the threat of physical violence; - viii) behaviour that compromises the reputation of the University; - ix) making unwanted remarks of a sexual nature: - x) engaging in a sexual act involving University staff or students without their consent; - xi) serious and/or repeated harassment of staff or students. - 2.4 In addition, instances of misconduct in the categories that are set out in 2.1 above that are considered by the relevant University officers to have a significant impact on others or on the University generally, or to be persistent and/or repeated over a significant period of time, may be treated as serious misconduct.
+2.4 In addition, instances of misconduct in the categories that are set out in 2.1 above that are considered by the relevant University officers to have a significant impact on others or on the University generally, or to be persistent and/or repeated over a significant period of time, may be treated as serious misconduct.